 This proposed disclosure requirement, the Labor Department states, also includes information about “union avoidance” seminars and conferences offered to employers by lawyers and labor consultants.
 This is because the Labor Department states such seminars “involve reportable persuader activity.”

 ASE’s position is that both rules significantly curtail employers’ rights to communicate to and inform employees about what unionization means and how it may adversely affect them.
 ASE is in opposition to any restrictions or the imposition of regulations that curtail the employer’s right to maintain its business free from union influence or organization.

-The Persuader Rules remain under review and the latest information from the Department of Labor on when they may be issued is expected in November or December, 2014. (updated 3/17/14)
+The Persuader Rules remain under review by the White House and the latest information from the Department of Labor on when they may be issued is expected in November or December, 2014. (updated 3/17/14)